9 Undeniable At-Home Remedies for Treating Tooth Pain From Teeth Grinding

 4. Stay Hydrated

-Staying hydrated can help you avoid dehydration, which causes dry mouth and increases your risk of developing teeth grinding.
-Drink plenty of water throughout the day to prevent dry mouth and maintain your health.
+Dehydration causes dry mouth and increases your risk of developing teeth grinding.
+Drink plenty of water throughout the day to stay hydrated, prevent dry mouth and maintain your health.
 The average recommended water intake is about 11 cups of water for women and 15 cups for men per day.

 5. Avoid Stimulating Substances in the Evening